 Scent classes are 6 weeks long, unless otherwise specified.

-The next Advanced Beginner / Intermediate Scent starts September 3rd on Tuesdays from 7:00 to 8:30.
-If there the class fills, a second 4:30 pm class will be added.
-This 6 week session will skip class on September 17th and October 1st; therefore, the session will end on the 22nd of October.
+The next Advanced Beginner / Intermediate Scent starts October 29th on Tuesdays from 6:00 to 7:00 and 7:00 to 8:30.
+This 6 week session will skip class on November 19th and 26th; therefore, the session will end on the 17th of December.

 The next session of Advanced Scent will start on October 5, 2019.
 It is an 8 week class that meets at a variety of locations and runs for 1 1/2 to 4 hours, so be prepared!
 The class is on a rough biweekly schedule, but there are gaps.
 The dates for this session are as follows.